CAUL Member Prospectus

 - Advancing public policy discourse through submissions, policy statements and position papers

-- Advocacy and promotion of Australian university libraries, and their enabling of student achievement and research excellence
+- Advocacy and promotion of Australian university libraries, and their enablement of student achievement and research excellence

-- Representation of views and interests to government, regulators and other key stakeholders
+- Representation of Council's views and interests to government, regulators and other key stakeholders

 - Establishing and fostering collaborations with allied organisations within Australia and internationally